Personages of Fame & Infamy

 Neutral-Good Elvish Mage

-The Queen of Haven (the nation of the Ley Elves) is regarded as an arch-mage who is arguably as powerful as Magnus of Nartellfar but infinitely more subtle in her use of magic.
+The Queen of Haven (the nation of the Meadow Elves) is regarded as an arch-mage who is arguably as powerful as Magnus of Nartellfar but more subtle in her use of magic.
 Her great grandfather withdrew Haven to its present borders.
-Larathina still has a responsibility for all those of Elvish blood in both present and former Elvish territory.
+Larthia still has a responsibility for all those of Elvish blood in both present and former Elvish territory.
 She closely monitors the wider world and uses her magic to aid her in her investigations.
-It is rumoured that she sometimes assumes the identity of an itinerant mage to experience life beyond her realm and as such some fancy that if one meets a particularly beautiful and regal Elvish women then it may well be Larathina.
-Larathina rides a unicorn as is customary for Elvish nobility.
-Also she has a Pixie familiar.
-She is cousin to her nominal vassal Ralarun Silfenir of the Woodland Realm.
-She has two spouses - one at home and another a roving envoy for her nation.
+It is rumoured that she sometimes assumes the identity of an itinerant mage to experience life beyond her realm and as such some fancy that if one meets a particularly beautiful and regal Elvish women then it may well be Larthia.
+Larthia rides a unicorn as is customary for Elvish nobility.
+She also has a Pixie familiar.
+She is cousin to her nominal vassal Aranthur Sentina of the Woodland Realm.
+She has two spouses - Thefarie and Arunthia - one at home and another a roving envoy for her nation.

 Magnus